-One of the "Use Cases for the Virtual Disk Library" on page 12 is to scan a VMDK for virus signatures.
-Using our sample program framework, the function in Example 6-1 implements the -virus command-line option, using hypothetical library routine SecureVirusScan(), supplied by an antivirus software vendor.
+One of the Use Cases for the Virtual Disk Library is to scan a VMDK for virus signatures.
+Using our sample program framework, this example function implements the -virus command-line option, using hypothetical library routine SecureVirusScan(), supplied by an antivirus software vendor.
 The library routine scans a buffer against the vendor's latest pattern library, returning TRUE if it identifies a virus.